Heirloom-Inheritance-Protocol/ramen-protocol/README.md

 - Files are encrypted **before upload** (E2E).
 - Only successor wallet can derive the correct key.
-- No keys stored on-chain, off-chain, or in IPFS.
+- No keys stored on-chain, off-chain, or in ARKIV.
 - IPFS blobs are public but unreadable.
 - On-chain lineage is tamper-proof.